Economy of Bihar: Colonial

-During colonial period the rural as well as the urban economy of Bihar saw a gradual change and challenge for its sustainability.
-The villages here were never just an agri-based model, rather a holistic and integrated system which gave all its people a respectable job and sufficient income out of it.
-These small-scale industries were directly processing the agricultural output and helping the villages to be self-sustainable and providing the product, food, services to the cities as well.
-The famous cities of Bihar such as Magadh (Gaya), Patliputra, Sitamarhi, Purnea, Bhagalpur, Chhapra, Ara acted as prime places for the development of the state economy.
+During colonial period, the rural, as well as the urban, economy of Bihar saw a gradual change and challenge for its sustainability.
+The villages here were never just an agriculture-based model, rather a holistic and integrated system which gave all its people a respectable job and sufficient income out of it.
+These small-scale industries were directly processing the agricultural output and helping the villages to be self-sustainable and providing the product, food and services to the cities as well.
+The famous cities of Bihar such as Magadh (Gaya), Patliputra, Sitamarhi, Purnea, Bhagalpur, Chhapra and Arrah acted as prime places for the development of the state economy.

 With the advent of the external traders and successive invasions as well as the internal weaknesses, the village economy started to degrade.
 The cheaply available British finished products such as clothes made the rural economy deteriorate.